 and compassion for hardship we would all expect to receive ourselves.

-We understand some of our clients have already closed their
+We understand some of our clients have limited time in their

 offices, but if you haven’t you may still be receiving calls, faxes or emails from the collection department for information.